-B. The U.S. military has long relied on firearms with these safety features, as have various law enforcement agencies.
+B. The U.S. military and various law enforcement agencies have long relied on firearms with these safety features.

 The U.S. military relied on the M1911, first patented by John Browning in 1911, as its standard-issue service sidearm for nearly 70 years.39 In 1985, the U.S. military replaced the M1911 with the Beretta 92 FS semi-automatic pistol (commonly called the Beretta M9).40